-Fortunately, a short distance further along the road was another track, un-gated, that joined the first one, and we soon arrived at a tiny tar road, crossed the river Dore, and climbed into the village of Dorat.
+Fortunately, a short distance further along the main road was another track, un-gated, that joined the first turn-off, and we soon arrived at a tiny tar road, crossed the river Dore, on whose banks we had slept last night, and climbed into Dorat.

 There, to our surprise and delight, was a bar, with the door wide open and people sitting outside.
 We hurried to join them and indulge in our first coffee of the day.

 We had saved a bit of meat and bread from dinner, and that made a good little accompaniment.